-Dr. John Gunstad - Clinical neuropsychology, including the effects of disease on neurocognitive function; and environmental factors that adversely impact cognitive function.
+Dr. John Gunstad - Clinical neuropsychology, including the effects of disease on neurocognitive function and strategies to promote healthy brain aging.

 Assessment Psychology is the field of behavioral science concerned with methods of identifying similarities and differences among people in their personal characteristics and capabilities.
 Psychologists aren’t psychic—they can’t read your mind and solve all of your problems.
 Like detectives, assessment psychologists gather multiple pieces of information to learn about individuals.
 The psychological assessment process involves giving tests, conducting interviews, and reviewing existing records in order to answer questions about the individual being assessed.

-The Assessment Psychology graduate specialty at Kent State features cutting-edge research from expert faculty in a number of areas including:
+The Assessment Psychology research focus at Kent State features cutting-edge research from expert faculty in a number of areas including:

 - Assessing personality and psychopathology